imomayiz/Deep-Learning-with-added-landmarks-for-improved-object-segmentation/README.md

 - Run a first training experiment using U-Net model from **milesial/Pytorch-UNet** with default parameters *5 epochs, 0.01 lr, batch-size 1*
 - Results: Validation dice score ~ 0.73

-**Ongoing**:
+### Week 3
+**TO DO**:
+- Data augmentation using Pytorch library
-- Data augmentation: extract multiscale patches
+- Data augmentation by extracting multiscale patches
-- Investigate how to extract the right slices (relevant direction to cut on etc)
+- Investigate how to make dice coff robust to particular cases
+- ...